DataStax-Academy/zdm-scenario-katapod/step1.md

 <div class="step-title">Before the migration</div>

-_Goal: make sure Origin is ready and there is a sample client application reading and writing on it._
+_🎯 Goal: making sure that Origin is ready and that there is a sample client application reading and writing on it._

 Wait for the message "Origin database provisioned" on the the first console ("host-console").